KULeuvenNeuromechanics/PredSim/README.md

 - Support for parallel computing
 - Formulation with opti

-Lastly, seperate pieces of code where converted to functions called by the workflow to streamline performing predictive simulations:
+Lastly, seperate pieces of code where put together to streamline performing predictive simulations:

-- Automatic conversion of an OpenSim model to the external function
+- Automatic conversion of an OpenSim model to the external function (executable called from the workflow)
-- Perorming Muscle Analysis and polynomial fitting
+- Perorming Muscle Analysis and polynomial fitting (integrated into the workflow)

 ## Code Structure